ankitrox/share-cart/README.md

 4. Go to WordPress dashboard in `Plugins > Installed plugins` and activate the plugin.

-### Prerequisite
+### Prerequisites for plugin to work

-This plugin uses reCaptcha v2 (checkbox) for preventing attacks from bots which may abuse `Save` and `Email` features of the plugin.
+1. This plugin uses reCaptcha v2 (checkbox) for preventing attacks from bots which may abuse `Save` and `Email` features of the plugin.
 You must register the site with Google Recaptcha v2 (Tickbox).
 You can register the site for recaptcha here: https://www.google.com/recaptcha/admin/create

+2. In order for email to work, `Email body` field should be filled appropriately under `Email` settings tab (Described below).

 ### Plugin Settings Page